mariellefoster/marf-books/README.md

 - Mary Roach: Gulp
 - Elizabeth Bear: Karen Memory
 - JY Yang: The Descent of Monsters
-- Connie Willis: To Say Nothing of the Dog, Or, How We Found the Bishop's Bird Stump at Last
 - Mary Roach: Bonk
 - Cathrynne Valente: Space Opera
 - Tomi Adeyemi: Children of Blood and Bone